shubham-execideas/youuBlog/src/blog/should-you-trust-ai-with-your-healthcare-1.md

 Value-based care has a lot of moving parts.
 So many in fact, that there are few infrastructure platforms yet developed to make it practical and affordable.
 Your EHR isn’t designed for it.
 It’s going to be as the analogy suggests, “one foot in the canoe and the other on shore” for a while.
 Our folks over at YOUU Health are leading on the infrastructure for value-based care and they’d be glad to help when you’re ready.

 Downstream there’s the real health care world that operates under the axiom that “when the patient is happy, the provider is happy”.
-That’s real value.
-But, what about the payer?
+That’s real value.[ But, what about the payer?  ](https://youu.com/slider/why-the-youuniverse-changes-the-payer-and-provider-conversation/)

+> *Let’s face it, “happy” isn’t an appropriate measure for a payer.
+A payer is merely obligated to pay.
+To satisfy a payer the policy’s obligor (the entity that owns the risk) must have a policy underwritten well enough so they’re happy to keep more of their premium income -- the income you usually want more of.*

 Let’s face it, “happy” isn’t an appropriate measure for a payer.
 A payer is merely obligated to pay.
 To satisfy a payer the policy’s obligor (the entity that owns the risk) must have a policy underwritten well enough so they’re happy to keep more of their premium income -- the income you usually want more of.
 They’re using AI for that.
 So, it’s Payer 1, Provider zero unless you can counter with your own analytics.